 9. Excursion to Dresden

-10. If you are interested in an excursion or guided tour of Berlin, you will also be interested in...
+10. If you are interested in an excursion or guided tour in Berlin, you will also be interested in

-With each of these tours, you will learn about a different aspect of Berlin and its history, but you can also take less "intense" walks through the city just to enjoy the sights.
-I recommend you to do it either aboard a Berlin boat cruise or through a sightseeing bus tour with panoramic views of Berlin.
+With each of these tours you will learn about a different aspect of Berlin and its history, but you can also take less "intense" walks through the city just to enjoy the sights.
+I recommend you to do it either aboard a boat cruise in Berlin or through a sightseeing bus tour with panoramic views of Berlin.

-If you choose the free stops option, in addition to enjoying the tour you will also be able to move comfortably around a city that you will have already discovered that it is gigantic and therefore difficult to reach on foot.
-I leave you here my articles with all the information you need to organize your cruise or your tour bus tour: Cruise Tickets and Hop on Hop off Bus Tours.
+If you choose the option of free stops, in addition to enjoying the tour you can also move comfortably through a city that you have already discovered that it is gigantic and therefore difficult to reach on foot.
+Here are my articles with all the information you need to organize your cruise or tour bus tour: Cruise Tickets in Berlin y Berlin Hop on Hop off Bus Tours.